LittleJake/LittleJake/README.md

 ### Hitokoto

-> 爱一定存在于世上 一定存在 无从寻觅的是爱的表现 是它的表达方式
+> I'm bad, and that's good.
+I will never be good, and that's not bad.
+There's no one I'd rather be than me.
 >
-> ——月色真美
+> ——无敌破坏王

 ![Jake Liu's GitHub stats](https://github-readme-stats.vercel.app/api?username=LittleJake&show_icons=true)

-Autogen by LittleJake at 12:16:58
+Autogen by LittleJake at 14:10:02